I’ve tried making broccoli soup for my kids before. With tons of cheese. And love.

 This time I went simpler.
 MUCH simpler.
 There’s no milk involved, no cheese in the soup (only a little sprinkled on top.)
-Not counting the seasonings, it just takes 5 things you probably already have at home: frozen broccoli, chicken broth, an onion, celery and carrots.
+Not counting the seasonings, it just takes 5 things you probably already have at home: a bag of frozen broccoli, chicken broth, an onion, celery and carrots.

 The result?
 It’s awesome!